berpj/vastai-pyworker-comfyui-video/workers/comfyui-json/README.md

 ### Output

-Images are saved to `./generated_images/comfy_{seed}.png`.
+Generated media (images and videos) are saved to `./generated_outputs/comfy_{seed}.*`.

 ### S3 Upload (Optional)

-You can optionally upload generated images to an S3-compatible storage service (AWS S3, Cloudflare R2, Backblaze B2, etc.) by using the `--s3` flag.
+You can optionally upload generated media to an S3-compatible storage service (AWS S3, Cloudflare R2, Backblaze B2, etc.) by using the `--s3` flag.

 **1. Set environment variables:**